tmobile/magentaA11y/_checklist-native/sheet.md

 ### Role
 - Assign a role to the button that activates the sheet
-- The role of the sheet is implied when the sheet opens, and the initial focus lands on the invisible dismiss button.
+- The role of the sheet is implied when the sheet opens, and the initial focus lands on the invisible dismiss button (or sheet grabber, if it exists).

 - **UIKit**
   - Use `UIButton` for the button that activates the sheet.
   - Use `UISheetPresentationController` to implement the sheet.
-  - If necessary, set `accessibilityTraits` to `.button`.
+  - If necessary, set `accessibilityTraits` to `.button` for the button that activates the sheet.
 - **SwiftUI**
   - Use native `Button` view for the button that activates the sheet
   - Use native `sheet` view modifier for implementation of the sheet